What is gorder?

 Once imported, you can access all the options and functionality described in this manual.

-For instance, the following input YAML file:
+For instance, the following configuration YAML file:

 structure: system.tpr